 - Understand how power and privilege are related to social and cultural identities, including one’s own.

-- Demonstrate knowledge of the significance of Aboriginal culture, identity and community, and its contribution to our queer and trans communities.
+- Demonstrate knowledge of the significance of Indigenous cultures, identities, and communities, and their contribution to queer and trans communities.

 Civic Engagement: Demonstrate willingness and ability to create an inclusive and just environment at different levels.